 Third,

 Two inspectors visit the home.
 The first inspector is responsible for working with the homeowner to complete the documentation to include the Homeowner Agreement and Income Verification Form.
 The second inspector fills out the technical inspection form and takes photos of the house and repairs requested.
 This includes evaluating and documenting 25 Safe and Housing Characteristics.
-For example, some of the 25 characteristics documented are whether the clothes dryer vents to the exterior of the home, are there any visible water leaks, is the heating system operable, to man a few.
+For example, some of the 25 characteristics documented are whether the clothes dryer vents to the exterior of the home, are there any visible water leaks, is the heating system operable, to name a few.
 It is important to note the inspector will evaluate the home prior to and after repairs are complete to determine how many of these 25 items were resolved.
 This tracking process enables Rebuilding Together to document the impact of our work on the local housing community.
 Our goal is to revitalize the community and to track our progress one home at a time.
 It’s one thing to say that we help low income homeowners but a different thing to state exactly how we helped them.

 Fourth,